-The Capital Health Cancer Genetics Risk Assessment Program (CGRAP), which started in 2004, has helped many families over the last ten years.
-Close to 1,000 patients have contacted our nurse coordinator to assess whether their cancer and/or family cancer history is a result of an inherited cancer predisposition.
-As the graph illustrates, the number of patients referred to our Cancer Genetics Risk Assessment Program in 2013 dramatically increased as more clinicians routinely include genetic risk assessment and due to heightened media attention and that cancer genetic counseling and testing has become the standard of care.
+The Capital Health Cancer Genetics Risk Assessment Program (CGRAP), which started in 2004, has helped many families over the last 14 years.
+More than 1,600 patients have contacted our nurse coordinator to assess whether their cancer and/or family cancer history is a result of an inherited cancer predisposition.
+As the graph illustrates, the number of patients referred to our Cancer Genetics Risk Assessment Program in 2013 dramatically increased as more clinicians routinely include genetic risk assessment due to heightened media attention and that cancer genetic counseling and testing has become the standard of care.
 Individuals at greater risk for an inherited cancer predisposition who should contact our Cancer Genetics Risk Assessment Program include those with:

 - Any family that has a known hereditary susceptibility mutation

 - An earlier age of onset of cancer (generally <=50 years)